-Serbia: IMF is still requested increase of electricity prices24.
-July 2019. / News Serbia Energy
+Serbia: IMF is still requested increase of electricity prices, News Serbia Energy

 The Head of the International Monetary Fund (IMF) mission in Belgrade Sebastian Sosa said that the price of electricity in Serbia should be increased by at the least the amount of inflation, which would keep the state-owned power utility EPS and the country‟s energy system stable, adding that the price was not changed in the past two years.

 Sosa said to the press that in short-term electricity prices need to be increased, while in the mediumterm the prices should be gradually increased to acceptable level.
 He also added that Serbia has to switch from coal, as the main energy source, to a much “greener” source.
 However, the switch, as well as the increase in electricity prices, will have to place gradually, taking the socio-economic implications in the account.

 In May, Serbian Minister of Finance Sinisa Mali said that there will be no increase in electricity prices for households in Serbia and such position of the Serbian Government was clearly presented during the talks with the IMF mission last week.